Strong ties bind spy agencies and Silicon Valley

 HISTORY OF SHARED INTERESTS

-The close and symbiotic relationship between U.S. tech companies and government defence and intelligence agencies is frequently underplayed in the mythology of Silicon Valley.
-Defence contracts were its lifeblood through much of the 1950s and 1960s.
+The close and symbiotic relationship between U.S. tech companies and government defense and intelligence agencies is frequently underplayed in the mythology of Silicon Valley.
+Defense contracts were its lifeblood through much of the 1950s and 1960s.
 Frederick Terman, who led Allied radio-jamming efforts in World War II, came to Stanford University with grant money and counted the founders of Hewlett-Packard Co among his students.

-"The birth of Silicon Valley was solving defence problems," said Anup Ghosh, whose cybersecurity firm Invincea Inc was launched in 2009 with funding from the Pentagon's Defence Advanced Research Projects Agency.
+"The birth of Silicon Valley was solving defense problems," said Anup Ghosh, whose cybersecurity firm Invincea Inc was launched in 2009 with funding from the Pentagon's Defense Advanced Research Projects Agency.

 DARPA, which initially funded what became the Internet out of a desire for a communications network that would survive a nuclear attack, has intensified its work on Internet security in recent years and recently launched a "fast-track" program to get smaller amounts of money to startups more quickly.